What is Machining: Definition, Types & Tools

 Applications of Machining

 Machining tools are used in every kind of industry for creating a wide array of parts.
-Some of the common types of equipment made using these processes are:
+Some of the common types of equipment made and applications of machining processes are:

 - Bicycle frames